 So you get a full history to manage all that in there.
 And if you’re actually publishing content on your site, which I haven’t been, and you’re actively engaging and sharing your site, you’ll get a lot more of this happening.

 Sometimes it happens through the reader.
 If you go to wordpress.com/read, you can see a bunch of our other kind of customer sites and content as it comes through, and even subscribe to them there and comment from there.

 Sometimes it just happens as people find your site and your content as you share it across social media or if they find it on a search engine.

 So people can come from anywhere and discover it, comment it, and start a discussion.
 It’s a great way to kind of engage and build loyalty with your audience and connect with the people on the other side of it.

-You can enable or disable comments on a specific post you’ve already published.
-Follow these steps:
+To enable or disable comments on a specific post (or page) you’ve already published, follow these steps:

 - Click on the title of the post or page you want to enable or disable comments on.